mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 ```

 THE PINK DIAMOND (TYPE-Y YACHT)
-Different to your usual noble’s pleasure-liner, the interior is pink
+Different to your usual noble's pleasure-liner, the interior is pink
 and platinum, soft furnishings are silk and velvet, and three extra
 staterooms have been added, replacing some of the common areas.
 Equipped with two pop-up turrets, one dorsal and one ventral, these